bitcubico/english/sentences.md

 !Dejen de burlarse de mí! | Stop making fun of me!
 Depende de ti | It's up to you
-De vez en cuando | Once in a while - From time to time
+De vez en cuando | Once in a while - From time to time ¿Donde has estado? | Where have you been?

 ---
 ## E